vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_vpc_subnet.html.markdown

 * `display_name` - (Optional) Defaults to ID if not set
 * `description` - (Optional) Description of this resource
 * `access_mode` - (Optional) There are three kinds of Access Types supported for an Application.
-Private  - Subnet is accessible only within the application and its IPs are allocated from
+Private  - VPC Subnet is accessible only within the application and its IPs are allocated from
            private IP address pool from VPC configuration unless specified explicitly by user.
-Public   - Subnet is accessible from external networks and its IPs are allocated from public IP
+Public   - VPC Subnet is accessible from external networks and its IPs are allocated from public IP
            address pool from VPC configuration unless specified explicitly by user.
-Isolated - Subnet is not accessible from other subnets within the same VPC.
+Isolated - VPC Subnet is not accessible from other VPC Subnets within the same VPC.

-* `ipv4_subnet_size` - (Optional) If IP Addresses are not provided, this field will be used to carve out the ips from respective ip block defined in the parent vpc.
+* `ipv4_subnet_size` - (Optional) If IP Addresses are not provided, this field will be used to carve out the ips from respective ip block defined in the parent VPC.
 The default is 64.
 If ip_addresses field is provided then ipv4_subnet_size field is ignored.
-This field cannot be modified after creating a subnet.
+This field cannot be modified after creating a VPC Subnet.

-* `ip_addresses` - (Optional) If not provided, Ip assignment will be done based on VPC CIDRs This represents the subnet that is associated with tier.
+* `ip_addresses` - (Optional) If not provided, Ip assignment will be done based on VPC CIDRs This represents the VPC Subnet that is associated with tier.
 If IPv4 CIDR is given, ipv4_subnet_size property is ignored.
 For IPv6 CIDR, supported prefix length is /64.